ItalianoFrançaisDeutschEnglish

 1.7.
 Shutting-in.

-Life unfolds in spaces that are increasingly isolated and monitored.
-The condition of Hikikomori is not a marginal pathology: it appears to be a destiny.
-More and more people live day after day, entire lives, in closed environments. ¶ Until a few decades ago, however, the condition of the majority of humanity was not urban: they lived outdoors, in contact with the earth, amid shared noises and smells, in the Aristophanic Penía, the living and shared poverty that nurtured the enjoyment of presence.
-The trees were close by, as were the wild animals, which constantly invaded the space of living and working. ¶ But urban life was also different: what a difference between a Neapolitan basement apartment, with its door open onto the street ― from whose windows Liszt could still capture the notes of Fenesta vascia ― and a sixteenth-floor apartment, accessible only by elevator. ¶ The shutting-in of children and young people, once the misfortune of a few (the sick or the wealthy) and now the majority, is the foundation of the cognitive schism, which will be discussed later. ¶ How much life was missing from Giacomo Leopardi's childhood, who sees neither the scents nor colors of a rose garden, nor the swarming of winged and crawling creatures, but only decay and death, and describes the pollinatory work of the bees as rape and violence?
+Existence unfolds in increasingly isolated and monitored spaces.
+The condition of the Hikikomori is not a marginal pathology: it appears as a destiny.
+More and more people live day after day, entire lives, in closed environments. ¶ Until a few decades ago, however, the condition of the majority of humanity was not urban: they lived outdoors, in contact with the earth, amid shared noises and smells, in Aristophanic Penía, the living and shared poverty that nourished the enjoyment of presence.
+The trees were close by, as were the wild animals, which constantly invaded the space of living and working. ¶ But urban life was also different: what a difference between a Neapolitan basement apartment, with its door open onto the street—from whose windows Liszt could still capture the notes of Fenesta vascia—and a sixteenth-floor apartment, accessible only by elevator. ¶ The shutting-in of children and young people, once the misfortune of a few (the sick or the wealthy) and now the majority, is then the foundation of the cognitive schism, which will be discussed later. ¶ How much life was missing from Giacomo Leopardi's childhood, who sees neither the scents nor colors of a rose garden, nor the swarming of winged and crawling creatures, but only decay and death, and describes the pollinating work of the bees as rape and violence?
 Or in that of Charles Baudelaire, who preferred the artificial smell of benzoin to the simple scent of roses and violets? ¶ What sterile perception prevented little Eugenio Montale from seeing that "barely visible splendor that spread over all things" that instead illuminated Martin Heidegger as a child while his bark boats sailed in the fountain of the school?
-The same splendor that enveloped Vincenzo Bugliani as a child in races with zucchini boats in the small millpond of Monte di Pasta, which seemed to him “heaven on earth.”
-Montale must have observed them from afar, like Leopardi, as a recluse, and those xebecs that for little Martin “still easily reached their destination,” he saw only shipwrecked “in the whirlpools of soapy water.” ¶ Leopardi—and like him, other poets, though not all—does not grasp reality “more deeply”: he sees it less.
-The case of so-called feral children shows that if language learning is missed within a critical window, it is difficult to recover.
+The same splendor that enveloped Vincenzo Bugliani as a child in races with zucchini boats in the small millpond of Monte di Pasta, which seemed to him "heaven on earth."
+Montale must have observed them from afar, like Leopardi, as a recluse, and those xebecs that for little Martin "still easily reached their destination," he saw only shipwrecked "in the whirlpools of soapy water." ¶ Leopardi—and like him, other poets, though not all—does not grasp reality "more deeply": he sees it less. ¶ Walter Benjamin, raised in bourgeois Berlin interiors, develops a vision of history reminiscent of the Leopardian garden where bees and sun torture roses, and every life is slaughter: the Angel dragged by the wind of progress sees only ruins, not recognizing that along with those ruins there is life.
+The young soldier wounded in the war of capital who on leave will spend the best days of his life with his beloved, experiencing the eternal moments of presence, remains invisible to him. ¶ From the case of so-called feral children it appears that if language learning is missed within a critical window, it is difficult to recover.
 Thus, perhaps, those who lose in childhood the immediate communication with the simple—spontaneous games, uncontrolled adventures, quarrels and reconciliations that teach us to feel and measure others and the world—are unlikely to find its fullness later on.
-The missed opportunity leaves a mark: perception remains amputated, and powerful but split imaginations graft themselves onto this wound. ¶ Those poets understood less about the simplest and most beautiful things, but they possessed the genius to construct a distorted reality that still embodies the profound uncertainties of everyone. ¶ Precisely for this reason, their vision supports the powerful myth of the need for redemption.
-Thus Montale's passage becomes a saving expectation, and Leopardi's stepmother nature an enemy to be fought.
-It is this promise of redemption, a constituent component of the process of abstraction, that shapes the modern imagination: reality is not enough, it must be fought, overcome, conquered. ¶ Shutting-in, then, is not only physical, but a condition of the soul, which, educated not to trust what is, what is shown, what is touched, no longer knows how to walk the path of the day and, becoming one of Heraclitus' sleepers, wraps itself in a private world.
+The missed opportunity leaves a mark: perception remains amputated, and powerful but split imaginations graft themselves onto this wound. ¶ Those poets understood less about the simplest and most beautiful things, but they possessed the genius to construct a distorted reality that still embodies the profound uncertainties of everyone, transforming them into a compensatory sense of election and refinement. ¶ Precisely for this reason, their vision supports the powerful myth of the need for redemption.
+Thus the salvific expectation becomes the Montalian passage, the Benjaminian time-now, and Leopardian nature a stepmother enemy to be fought.
+It is this promise of redemption, a constituent component of the abstraction process, that shapes the modern imagination: reality is not enough, it must be fought, overcome, conquered. ¶ Shutting-in, then, is not only physical, but a condition of the soul, which, educated not to trust what is, what is shown, what is touched, no longer knows how to walk the path of day and, becoming one of Heraclitus' sleepers, wraps itself in a private world.

 Index Anthology Boris Vian